Hydro Questions Call - 24/7

 3-Year Test

-All cylinders have markings that begin with DOT or ICC, followed by the service pressure.
-For example, DOT 3AA 1800 means a DOT-approved cylinder built to the 3AA specification and rated for 1800 psi.
+Example: DOT 3AA 1800 means a DOT-approved cylinder built to the 3AA specification and rated for 1800 psi.

-How to Read Tank Markings
+How To Read Paintball Tank Markings

-Fiber wrapped carbon fiber cylinder markings
+Fiber wrapped carbon fiber paintball cylinder markings

-CO2 tank hydro date markings
+CO2 paintball tank hydro date markings

-Aluminum or steel cylinder markings
+Aluminum or steel compressed air cylinder markings

 Fiber Wrapped / Carbon Fiber Cylinder Markings